intel-analytics/BigDL-2.x/docs/docs/icpd-install.md

 ## Using Analytics Zoo
 After you install the Analytics Zoo Add-on, you can open web browser, go to http://<MASTER_1_IP>:<port_number> to access the Jupyter notebook with analytics zoo.
 The port number is the NodePort number.

 You can find many use cases/examples under current directory.
-Click one example and open one notebook to run.
+Click one example and follow the README to open one notebook to run.

 Or you can create your own notebook with Analytics Zoo APIs to do your deep learning analytics.